Cedarsong Way Accreditation

 Total cost for The Cedarsong Way Initial Accreditation is $1500, which includes everything except the costs of the site visit transportation and lodging.

-Please join us for our weekly Thursday morning offering "Cedarsong Conversations"
+Please join us for our weekly Tuesday afternoon offering "Cedarsong Conversations"

-as a way to connect with the community during this time of social distancing.
+as a way to connect with our community virtually.

 OUR CERTIFIED SCHOOLS